williamdorling/w1d1_lab/terminal_cheatsheet.md

 Click `Create repository` and you will be given some code to copy into the terminal to create the repository.

 Once the repository has been added to your Github, use `git push` after committing any edits to push the edits up to Github

+## .gitignore

+If you have untracked files or folders in your repository that you want to be ignored (so they don't show up as untracked in `git status`), create a .gitignore file in your repository, with the command `touch .gitignore`.
+Open this file, and write in it the names of the files in your repository you would like to be ignored.
+Then add this file to your repository with the command `git add .gitignore`.
+Now, when you check `git status`, the files listed in the `.gitignore` file won't be counted as untracked.